Fragile (Yes album): Background and recording

-Rehearsals took place in August 1971 in a small studio in Shepherd Market in London.
-As recording began, Kaye was reluctant to expand his sound beyond his Hammond organ and piano and play newer instruments, like the Mellotron or Moog synthesiser, causing artistic disagreements with his bandmates, particularly Anderson and Squire.
-Kaye was sacked from Yes, and at manager Brian Lane's insistence, surrendered his royalties from the first three albums in exchange for a cash sum of around $10,000.
-A replacement was quickly found in Rick Wakeman, a classically trained pianist with experience playing a wide variety of keyboards.
-Wakeman was a member of the folk rock band Strawbs and an in-demand session musician.
-He was offered a spot with David Bowie's touring band on the same day that he was asked to join Yes, but chose Yes due to the opportunity for more artistic freedom.
-He learned that the band were going to return to the US for another tour and flatly refused, but quickly realised that he was holding out on a good offer and accepted.
-Wakeman recalled the basis of "Roundabout" and "Heart of the Sunrise" were worked out by the end of his first day with the band.
-Squire spoke about that first session: "That marked the first real appearance of the Mellotron and Moog synthesiser on that—adding the flavour of those instruments to a piece we'd basically already worked out".
-Wakeman was surprised to see how often the group argued amongst themselves, and at one point shortly after his arrival thought they were going to split.
+Rehearsals began in August 1971 at a small studio in Shepherd Market, London.
+As recording commenced, artistic disagreements arose within the group—particularly between Anderson, Squire, and Kaye.
+Kaye was reluctant to expand his sound beyond the Hammond organ and piano to play newer electronic instruments such as the Mellotron or Moog synthesiser.
+As a result, he was dismissed from the band; at the insistence of manager Brian Lane, Kaye surrendered his royalties from Yes's first three albums in exchange for a cash settlement of approximately $10,000.
+He was quickly replaced by Rick Wakeman, a classically trained pianist with extensive keyboard experience who was then a member of the folk rock band Strawbs and an active session musician.
+On the same day Yes approached him, Wakeman was also offered a spot in David Bowie's touring band; he ultimately chose Yes for the greater artistic freedom the group promised.
+Though he initially balked at the news that the band was immediately returning to the United States for another tour, he accepted the offer after recognising its potential.
+Despite early apprehensions regarding the frequency of the band's internal arguments—which led him to briefly fear an imminent split—Wakeman integrated quickly, recalling that the foundational arrangements for "Roundabout" and "Heart of the Sunrise" were mapped out by the end of his first day.
+Reflecting on this initial session, Squire noted, "That marked the first real appearance of the Mellotron and Moog synthesiser on that—adding the flavour of those instruments to a piece we'd basically already worked out".

-Recording took place in August and September 1971 at Advision Studios using a 16-track tape machine.
-Eddy Offord, who served as a recording engineer on Time and a Word (1970), assumed his role while sharing production duties with the band.
-Rolling Stone reported that the album cost $30,000 to produce.
-According to Michael Tait, the band's lighting director, Lane came up with the album's title while on the phone to "some press guy" enquiring about it: "He was looking at some photos from that Crystal Palace gig, saw the monitors at the front of the stage and, like all equipment, they had 'Fragile' stamped on the back".
-Bruford claimed he in fact suggested the title because he thought the band "was breakable" at the time.
-While the band were recording, Wakeman remembered children being brought into the studio to watch them play.
+Recording took place in August and September 1971 at Advision Studios, where the band utilised a 16-track tape machine.
+Eddy Offord, who had previously engineered Time and a Word (1970), returned to share production duties with the group.
+Production costs for the sessions totalled approximately $30,000, according to a report by Rolling Stone.
+Disputes exist regarding the origin of the album's title; lighting director Michael Tait recalled that Lane conceived it during a telephone call with a journalist while examining photographs of the Crystal Palace concert, noting that the band's stage monitors had "Fragile" stamped on the back.
+Conversely, Bruford claimed he suggested the title himself, reflecting his belief that the band was structurally "breakable" at the time.
+Wakeman also recalled an unusual atmosphere during the sessions, noting that children were occasionally brought into the studio to watch the band track material.